GitHubDragonFly/Android_Phone_Test/README.md

 - The "Write" buttons are enabled when the tag is present AND the value to write is present.
 - The "Get Tags" button will fetch ControlLogix tags and selecting any of the fetched tags will copy it to the clipboard.
 - The Custom String Length has to be specified when the "custom string" data type is selected.
-- The "Gauge" screen is to demo [AndroidUserControls](https://github.com/GitHubDragonFly/AndroidUserControls) but does allow setting the PLC Tag for the gauge itself (supports multiple data types).
+- The "Gauge" screen is to demo [AndroidUserControls](https://github.com/GitHubDragonFly/AndroidUserControls) but does allow setting the PLC Tag for either or both LED and the gauge (multiple data types supported).
 - Modbus functionality of the libplctag library is not included in this app.

 There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.